spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/merchants/managing-merchant-users.md

 ## Creating a merchant user

-{% include note.html content="To be able to create a Merchant User, create a Merchant first." %}
+{% include note.html content="To create a Merchant User, create a Merchant first." %}

 To create a merchant user, do the following: